 By the late summer of 1693, Matsuo Basho was feeling unwell and tired of guests.
 The morning-glories trailing along the fence must have looked like a chain to keep away guests.
 On this day, he must have been feeling better as he was willing to unlock the gate.

-Now that it is daytime, let down the chain
+Morning-glories!
+Now that it is daytime, let down the chain That locks the gate at the fence.

-Asagao ya hiru wa jo orosu mon mo kaki
+朝顔や昼は鎖おろす門の垣 Asagao ya hiru wa jo orosu mon mo kaki

 Matsuo Basho, Summer, 1693